misterkvadrat/myportfolio/README.md

-# Is going to be updated
+# Is going to be updated.
+Hardly.